jstacoder/flask-xxl/README.md

 ##Flask-XXL
 ####- A best practices approach to creating larger web apps with Flask, in an attempt to make Flask feel like it is as capable, if not more, than __Django__.

+_to see this in a real world example take a look at my other project_ [Flask-Cms](https://github.com/jstacoder/flask-cms)

 ##What this provides:

 -   basemodels.py